Dogacel/Equation-Solver/README.md

         self.precision = precision #Number of fractional digits self.timeout=False #Set true if timelimit exceeded
 ```
-#####This function is not the best way to get derivative.
-But its fast and usable in this project.
+##### This function may not be the best way to get derivative.
+But it's enough for this project.

 ```python
 def derivative(self, array):